herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 | rsETH | $2,990 | $2,633 | -12.73% |
 | ezETH | $3,014 | $2,656 | -12.66% |

 **Why do HIGHER prices produce HIGHER bad debt?** This is counterintuitive but correct.
-For users already underwater (HF < 1.0), their bad debt = debt - recoverable_collateral.
+For the 5 users already underwater (HF < 1.0), their bad debt = debt - recoverable_collateral.
 When all correlated assets move up together, this absolute gap scales proportionally:
-- If bad_debt = $100M at current prices
+- If bad_debt = $10M at current prices
-- After +12% price increase: bad_debt = $112M (+12%)
+- After +12% price increase: bad_debt = $11.2M (+12%)

-The 281 underwater users see their shortfall magnified by price movements in either direction.
+The 5 underwater users see their shortfall magnified by price movements in either direction.
 The worst case occurs when prices spike upward, inflating the absolute dollar gap.

-But in reality of AAVE
+**Note**: With proper E-Mode handling, only 5 users are genuinely underwater (vs. 281 if using base LT).
+These are primarily:
-**Higher prices should reduce the probability of bad debt.**
+1. Users NOT in E-Mode who could be (e.g., sUSDe collateral with base 75% LT instead of E-Mode 92%)

-The limitation is due to how we simulate Montecarlo VaR Framework.
-It evaluates solvency only at the end of the price shock and does not simulate partial liquidations during the price change.
-As a result, users who are already underwater (HF < 1) remain underwater in all simulated scenarios, and their shortfall scales proportionally with asset prices.
+2. Users with PT tokens as primary collateral (PT-* tokens have 0.10% base LT by design)

 **Storage**: All 10,000 scenarios stored in PostgreSQL:
 - `simulation_runs` - Metadata (VaR metrics)